SDNovice/prework-study-guide/README.md

 ## License

-MIT Licenses - for more info refer to the repository.
+MIT Licenses - for more information refer to LICENSE in the repository.